Abdelrahman-Medhat/pinterest-warming-tool/README.md

 - `True`: Browser runs in headless mode, which is useful for server environments or when you don't need to see the browser window
 - `False`: Browser runs in visible mode, which is useful for debugging or when you want to see the browser interactions

+#### Link Visit Settings

+The `ENABLE_PIN_LINK_VISITS` setting controls whether the tool will actually visit pin links in a browser:

+- `True`: Tool will visit pin links in a browser (default)
+- `False`: Tool will skip visiting pin links but still send tracking requests to Pinterest

+This is useful when you want to:
+- Reduce resource usage by not opening browser windows
+- Avoid potential issues with external websites
+- Still maintain tracking data for Pinterest analytics
+- Run in environments where browser automation is not possible

 ## Usage